SarCode/Honest-News-Search-Engine/README.md

 ```

-4. Open your web browser and navigate to `http://localhost:5000` to access the application.
+4. Web browser will automatically open the search engine `http://0.0.0.0:5005/` to access the application.

 ## Contributing